Connect Networks With Overlap CIDRs¶

 Step 3: Configure DNAT on gateway-1¶

 At the main navigation bar, click Gateway.
-Highlight the gateway, in this case, the VPC-1 gateway, click Edit.
+Highlight the gateway, in this case, the VPC-1 gateway, and click Edit.

 Scroll down to Destination NAT.
 Follow the instructions here to configure, as shown below.